 - "Deactivation" of all strategic nuclear delivery vehicles slated for elimination under the treaty by removing their nuclear reentry vehicles (warheads), or taking other jointly-agreed steps, by December 31, 2003.

 - All SS-18 "heavy" Russian ICBMs must be destroyed.

 - No more than 1,700 to 1,750 warheads may be deployed on SLBMs.

-- Reductions in strategic nuclear warheads, as well as de-MIRVing ICBMs, may be achieved by "downloading" (removing) warheads from missiles.
-Once removed, warheads may not be restored to downloaded missiles.
+- Reductions in strategic nuclear warheads, as well as de-MIRVing ICBMs by "downloading" (permanently removing) warheads from missiles.

 2. START I definitions, limits, procedures, and counting rules applied to START II, except where explicitly modified.
 Unlike START I, which substantially undercounts weapons deployed on bombers, the number of weapons counted for bombers would be the number they are actually equipped to carry.
 Provided they were never equipped for long-range nuclear air-launched cruise missiles, up to 100 heavy bombers could be "reoriented" to conventional roles without physical conversion, which would not count against the overall limits.
 The reoriented bombers could be returned to a nuclear role, but thereafter could not be reoriented and exempted from limits.

 3. Secretary of State Madeleine Albright and former Russian Foreign Minister Yevgeny Primakov codified the deactivation agreement through an exchange of letters in September 1997.
 Primakov's letter also contained a unilateral declaration that Russia expected START III would be "achieved" and would enter into force "well in advance" of the START II deactivation deadline.